Panels

 Slot ownership rules summary

-- Replace: each the panel call for a slot replaces the previous UINode unconditionally.
+- Replace: each panel call for a slot replaces the previous UINode unconditionally.

-- Params accumulate: the host's the accumulated panel params accumulates params per panel_id.
-Re-fetches merge
+- Params accumulate: the Panel app accumulates params per

 - No cross-slot inheritance: params for